AnitaYCheng/scalifap/src/courses/calculus-bc.md

 By attending this session, you will:
 - Examine strategies for successfully teaching all the major topics using multiple representations (graphical, numerical, algebraic and verbal).
     - Concentration on BC Only topics: Euler’s Method, Logistic Growth, Partial Fractions, Integration by Parts, Length of Curve, Improper Integrals, Taylor Series, Convergence, Parametric Equations, and Polar Equations.
 - Inspect resources, activities and supplemental material that promote student understanding.
-- Have hands on experience with AP® Free Response and AP® Multiple Choice questions with attention given to assessment of student written responses.
+- Have hands-on experience with AP® Free Response and AP® Multiple Choice questions with attention given to assessment of student written responses.
 And practice applying the scoring guidelines from the most recent AP® exam to samples of student work
 - Discuss methods for using both the TI84 and TI-Nspire graphing calculators as well as demonstrations using Desmos.
 - Develop a course pacing guide by unit/topic to incorporate the full scope of your AP® course into your school’s academic calendar.
 - Examine formative and summative assessment item types to identify and explain how pairings of content and skills are the focus of instruction and also the targets of these assessments.